utopia2046/Doc/md/Developing 2D Games with Unity.md

 ### Event Handling using built-in function

 When a UI element is only for enable/disable some GameObject, there is no need to attach script, just drag the target GameObject in event handler slot, and select `GameObject.SetActive` as function.
+Other similar built-in functions includes:

+- GameObject
+  - SendMessage
+  - SendMessageUpwards
+  - BroadcastMessage
+- RectTransform
+  - LookAt
+  - SendMessage
+  - SetParent
+  - SetSiblingIndex